 This AU introduces students to Non-Western culture and history through the critical analysis of significant human endeavors in societies other than European ones and/or the global offshoots of European societies.
 Communities in Asia and the Pacific, Africa, and the Middle East typically (though not exclusively) fall into this category.
-The courses in this AU come primarily from the departments of English, History, Philosophy, Sociology/Anthropology, Religious Studies, Modern Languages, and Political Science.
+The courses in this AU come primarily from the School of Arts & Humanities and School of Public Service.